SacDeNoeuds/unhoax/docs/index.md

----
-title: 1.
-Getting Started
+# Getting Started

-category: Guide
----
+This library is intended for **data safety** and leverages **concise & elegant types** to prevent unreadable 100+ lines TypeScript error messages.

+For a detailed explanation with examples, see [why yet-another?](./why-yet-another.md)

+Following the unix mindset, `unhoax` proposes **less** features than other libraries, encouraging you to build your own custom schemas when relevant, ie: [email schemas](#with-predicates-–-isx-value-t-boolean).

-## Installing unhoax
+## Installation

 ```sh
 npm install --save unhoax
 ```

-## Foreword – Philosophy

-This library is intended for use with **a functional, domain-driven & type-driven approach** to development.
-Writing types before anything else.<br>
-Then using types to define schemas, use-cases, etc…

-For a detailed explanation with examples, see [why yet-another?](./why-yet-another.md)

-All the libraries are great, usually with good type inference and large API surface – thus making choices on your behalf (see the [email example](./custom-type-email.md) to see what I mean).

-In general, `unhoax` proposes **less** features, and that is because we all have our development environment and there is no way for me to know about your requirements.

 ## Basic Usage

-This section only describes trivial how tos, see the [reference](../modules.html) for a list of available schemas and modifiers.
+This section only describes trivial how tos, see the [reference](/reference) for a list of available schemas and modifiers.

 ### Simple schemas (primitives)